 Fee calculations based on a sliding scale allows us to achieve the following:

-- Family friendly: Offer sibling rates that allow families to enrol multiple children in our school.
+- Family-friendly: Offer sibling rates that allow families to enroll multiple children in our school.

 - Sustainability: Ensure the financial viability of the school given that we receive no support outside of tuition.